A bit about art-beat, the shop and good causes February 2021

 Background

-Minimum, and default, product cost is defined by Redbubble, who take 80% of any given sale, leaving the artist with 20%.
-This baulked at first, but turns out to be pretty standard across the industry, and all products relating to the art-beat website are set at this minimum, default cost.
+Back to that 80%.
+It's the minimum Redbubble take of any given sale on their website, by default.
+This baulked at first, but turns out to be pretty standard across the industry, and all products relating to art-beat are set at this figure.
 To be fair to Redbubble they run the business, provide the infrastructure and the products, process customer requests and handle deliveries and any returns.
-I should add the artist is at liberty to increase the price of a given product by increasing his / her percentage take, whereupon Redbubble maintain the equivalent take of the default 80% by reducing their percentage accordingly.
+I should add the artist is at liberty to increase the price of a given product, but I feel that's as likely to reduce sales as improve turnover.

 Good Causes

-The intention is that any money made, (that 20%), will be shared equally between four charities that were close to Mum's heart, namely the aforementioned New Directions in Stafford; Riding for the Disabled in Ingestre; Oak Tree Farm Rural Project near Stone for people with learning difficulties; and last but not least, OakLea House Residential Care Home in Tittensor.
-All were hugely important parts of Nicholas' life, and remain so for others like him, as creative and social outlets, and for enriching their lives as well as those of their carers.
+Any money made, (that 20%), is and will be shared equally between four charities that were close to Mum's heart, namely the aforementioned New Directions in Stafford; Riding for the Disabled in Ingestre; Oak Tree Farm Rural Project near Stone for people with learning difficulties; and last but not least, OakLea House Residential Care Home in Tittensor.
+All were hugely important parts of Nicholas' life, and remain so for others like him, as creative and social outlets, and for enriching their lives as well as those of their families and carers.

-Themes I've enjoyed drawing and / or painting most in recent years include Blokes on Spokes (BoS) and the Teddington Lunch Club (TLC) which have been inspirational and on occasion some might say amusing.
-My Fish Phase has also proved a fairly rich source of ideas, though I appreciate it's a matter of taste.
-Isn't it all?
+Themes I've enjoyed drawing and painting in recent years include sport, fish (that surprised me), and landscapes.
+Antics with Blokes on Spokes (BoS) and venues visited with the Teddington Lunch Club (TLC) have also been inspirational and informed a number of sketches and paintings.